dandelion1000/mention-editor/README.md

 when we need @sb,we just v-bind:sb-list="xxxList"
 ```
 ```
-when we neew mention #some topic,we just v-bind:topics is ok
+when we need mention #some topic,we just v-bind:topics is ok
 ```